Belinda Carlisle: 2010–2020

 Between 2011 and 2012, Carlisle embarked on a United States tour with the Go-Go's, which included concerts at the Greek Theatre in Los Angeles in August 2011 and the Hollywood Bowl in September 2012.
 In March 2013, Carlisle released her first US single in seventeen years titled "Sun", an up-tempo pop song, which was included on ICON – The Best of Belinda Carlisle, a new greatest hits compilation album.
 The single was also released in the United Kingdom.
 The song was written by Carlisle, Jane Wiedlin of the Go-Go's and singer-songwriter Gabe Lopez.
 Lopez also produced the song.
 While the track did not chart, it received positive reviews.

 In August 2013, Edsel Records released remastered, three-disc versions of Heaven on Earth, Runaway Horses, Live Your Life Be Free and Real.
 Each album comprised a remastered version of the original LP followed by the 7-inch or radio edits of each single from that album, a second disc of remixes and 12-inch versions of all the singles, and a DVD comprising the promotional videos for the singles.
 Some of singles and remixes had never previously been released on CD.
 In March 2014, a new Greatest Hits titled The Collection was released containing 18 hits and one new song, "Goodbye Just Go", along with a DVD of 18 videos.
-The album reached No. 24 in the UK albums chart.
+The album reached number 24 in the UK.